hph/stateful-react-container-webpack-plugin/README.md

   initial state for the React.js app.
 - `variable` (default: `state`): The name of the variable containing the initial state in the template.
+- `noState` (default: `false`): Omits the data attribute and its value.
+This is useful if you only want this plugin to generate the container element and are not using server rendering.

 ### Example output